Leonard W. Murray: Between the wars

 After World War I, Murray served briefly in flotilla leader HMS Ithuriel, and then in the newly commissioned light cruiser HMS Calcutta under the distinguished British Captain Percy Noble, from whom Murray learned the basic skills of command, and who eighteen years later served opposite Murray on the receiving end of the convoys as Commander-in-Chief, Western Approaches Command.
 Following a short tour aboard the cruiser HMS Crescent, Murray was assigned to the light cruiser HMS Aurora as Navigation Officer, until Aurora was decommissioned in July 1922 due to naval budget cuts.
 With the downsizing of the Royal Canadian Navy, and given his recent marriage to Jean Chaplin Scott in Westmount, Quebec on 10 October 1921, Murray considered a civilian career—and in 1924 qualified as master of a foreign-going vessel.
 In the end, however, Murray decided to remain with the armed forces, and he joined many of his colleagues alternating between shore assignments as a training officer with the Royal Canadian Naval Volunteer Reserve, and serving aboard Royal Navy vessels.

-Thus it was that, as a Canadian, Murray served in the dreadnought battleship HMS Revenge (during a tour in 1923 in Turkey he befriended Lord Louis Mountbatten), and the battleship HMS Queen Elizabeth, where he served as Assistant to the Master of the Fleet.
+Thus it was that, as a Canadian, Murray served on the dreadnought battleship HMS Revenge (during a tour in 1923 in Turkey he befriended Lord Louis Mountbatten), and the battleship HMS Queen Elizabeth, where he served as Assistant to the Master of the Fleet.
 Understandably, this provided Murray and his peers, including Percy W. Nelles, with a distinct anglophile and Royal Navy bias.
 In January 1925, Murray was promoted to lieutenant-commander and spent two years at the Royal Canadian Navy's main training base at HMCS Stadacona in Halifax.
 He returned to the UK in 1927, for a tour aboard the battlecruiser HMS Tiger, and then he spent 1928 studying at the Royal Naval Staff College at Greenwich.
 During a simulation exercise at the college, Murray broke new ground by planning large convoys—convoys that were regarded by his peers at the time as "almost suicidal".
 Upon return to Canada in January 1929, Murray was promoted to commander and became the senior naval officer at CFB Esquimalt on Vancouver Island, British Columbia.
 In notes for a 1932 lecture to Royal Military College at Kingston, Ontario, his continuing interest in the offensive merit of convoys over patrols is evident: